-NONDISCRIMINATION IN EMPLOYMENT IN NORTHERN IRELAND: MacBRIDE FAIR EMPLOYMENT PRINCIPLES
+NONDISCRIMINATION IN EMPLOYMENT IN NORTHERN IRELAND: MacBRIDE FAIR EMPLOYMENT PRINCIPLES has business operations in Northern Ireland: Y N

 Note: Failure to stipulate to these principles may result in the contract being awarded to another bidder.
 Governmental and non-profit organizations are exempted from this stipulation requirement.